peteroupc/peteroupc.github.io/exporand.md

 This section discusses issues involving arithmetic with PSRNs.

-**Uniform PSRN arithmetic produces non-uniform distributions in general.** As can be seen in the arithmetic algorithms earlier in this section (such as **UniformAdd** and **UniformMultiplyRational**), addition, multiplication, and other arithmetic operations with PSRNs (see also (Brassard et al., 2019\)[^21]) are not as trivial as adding, multiplying, etc. their integer and fractional parts.
+**Uniform PSRN arithmetic produces nonuniform distributions in general.** As can be seen in the arithmetic algorithms earlier in this section (such as **UniformAdd** and **UniformMultiplyRational**), addition, multiplication, and other arithmetic operations with PSRNs (see also (Brassard et al., 2019\)[^21]) are not as trivial as adding, multiplying, etc. their integer and fractional parts.
 A uniform PSRN is ultimately a uniform random variate inside an interval (this is its nature), yet arithmetic on random variates does not produce a uniform distribution in general.

 An example illustrates this.
 Say we have two uniform PSRNs: _A_ = 0.12345... and _B_ = 0.38901....
 They represent random variates in the intervals _AI_ = \[0.12345, 0.12346\] and _BI_ = \[0.38901, 0.38902\], respectively.
 Adding two uniform PSRNs is akin to adding their intervals (using interval arithmetic), so that in this example, the result _C_ lies in _CI_ = \[0.12345 + 0.38901, 0.12346 + 0.38902\] = \[0.51246, 0.51248\].
 However, the resulting random variate is _not_ uniformly distributed in \[0.51246, 0.51248\], so that simply choosing a uniform random variate in the interval won't work.
 (This is true in general for other arithmetic operations besides addition.)
 This can be demonstrated by generating many pairs of uniform random variates in the intervals _AI_ and _BI_, summing the numbers in each pair, and building a histogram using the sums (which will all lie in the interval _CI_).
 In this case, the histogram will show a triangular distribution that peaks at 0.51247.